 ‘CC’ or cubic centimetres, is merely a measure of capacity.
 Also, 1 cc = 1 ml.
 Therefore, 1,000 cc is 1 litre. ‘cc’ indicates the volume of a cylinder, multiplied by the number of cylinders, if applicable.
 Think of a cylinder as a vessel.
 A volume of two litres can fit in a flat pan, or in a tall soft drink bottle.
 The liquid takes the shape of the container it is in, not affecting its characteristics.
 Right?
 Okay, then.

 The Yamaha VMAX has a 1,679-cc engine, with four cylinders each displacing roughly 420 cc.
 Here, the bore is 90 mm wide and the stroke is 66 mm.
 Four (7-mm narrower) pistons travel 1.7 times less of a distance, thus leading to sooner (even quicker) turning of the crankshaft.
-200 PS comes at 9,000 RPM, with an equally hefty 166.8 Nm coming in at 6,500 RPM.
+200 hp comes at 9,000 rpm, with an equally hefty 166.8 Nm coming in at 6,500 rpm.

 Now, you may say that the torque of the VMAX is more than the MT-01.
 Yes, it is, plainly.
 But that’s because the higher-revving engine benefits not just power – which is more than twice the MT-01 – but also the torque, due to the nature of the engine.
 It’s a V4, not an in-line four.
-The layout also makes a difference, so does the compression ratio, and the ignition maps employed, but those are stories for another day.
+The layout also makes a difference, so does the compression ratio, and the ignition maps (how much fuel is to be injected at what rpm, with several further conditions governing that as well) employed, but those are stories for another day.

-Here’s the physics of it: Energy cannot be created or destroyed, it can only be transformed.
+Here’s the physics of it: energy cannot be created or destroyed, it can only be transformed.
 The potential energy in the fuel is converted into heat energy when the spark plug fires, the heat energy and resultant pressure push down on the piston which creates physical energy in the form of linear motion.
-The linear motion is transformed into rotational motion with the help of the crankshaft that rotates at high speed sending twisting force through the clutch and gearbox which moderates it and delivers it to the rear wheel.
+The linear motion is transformed into rotational motion with the help of the crankshaft that rotates at high speed (revolutions per minute or rpm) sending twisting force through the clutch and gearbox which moderates it and delivers it to the rear wheel.

 The bottom line: More cee-cees does not mean more power.
 Technically, a 1,000-cc bike will obviously make more power than a 100-cc bike.
 But a 400-cc short-stroke can make more power than 600-cc long-stroke.
 It’s all down to engine dimensions, purpose of the bike (touring, off-road, cruising) and the engine’s state of tune.